zhixinzhang/LeetCode/README.md

 <li>What is REST?  </li>
 <li>
 What is REST?
 REST stands for Representational State Transfer and REST is an architectural design pattern for developing web services, it uses HTTP protocol (web protocol) for implementation.
+It follows the stateless concept.
+The rest architectural requires that client states is not stored on the server instead of each request made by client must contain all necessary information for that particular http request.
+And Rest api also use http status code like 200, 300...
 Rest API use HTTP Methods like Get.
 Post, Put, Delete to work with server-side resources.
-REST supports data of multiple formats like XML, JSON It follows the statelessness concept where the client request and response are not dependent on others and thereby provides total assurance of getting the required data.
+REST supports data of multiple formats like XML, JSON
 Disadvantage:
 Limited real-time support: REST APIs do not support real-time communication between the server and client, making them less suitable for applications that require real-time updates.

+Soap Only support xml, Rest also support json, one word soap are much more strict than rest

 </li>
 </ul>